docker/docs/content/accounts/manage-account.md

 ---
 description: Learn how to manage settings for your Docker account.
-keywords: accounts, docker ID, account settings, account management, docker dashboard
+keywords: accounts, docker ID, account settings, account management, docker home
 title: Manage your Docker account
 ---

-You can manage the settings for your Docker account in Docker Dashboard.
+You can manage the settings for your Docker account in Docker Home.
 Here you can also take administrative actions for your account and manage your account security.

 > **Tip**
 >